Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Semiconductor Bloch equations

-In order to calculate the HHG spectrum from a crystal, we have to evaluate Eqs.~(\ref{eqn:inter-SM}) and~(\ref{eqn:intra-SM}).
+{To} calculate the HHG spectrum from a crystal, we have to evaluate Eqs.~(\ref{eqn:inter-SM}) and~(\ref{eqn:intra-SM}).
 Hence, our main task in the following will be to compute the coherence $\pi({\bf k},t)$ and the occupations $n_m({\bf k},t)$, which are related to the transition amplitude $a_m({\bf k},t)$.
+In our numerical calculations, we determine the radiated power of each harmonic frequency by coherently superposing the time derivatives of the intra- and inter-band currents and then taking the squared modulus of its Fourier transform, i.e.\ $I_{\rm HHG}(\omega)= \omega^2|{\rm FT}\left[\, {\bf J}_\mathrm{er}(t) + {\bf J}_\mathrm{ra}(t)\,\right]|^2$.